o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/system-usage.md

 weight: 300
 ---

 Internal to the terrain system, there are a number of components, EBus definitions, and APIs.
-However, if your goal as a developer is simply to _use_ the terrain system, the only methods that are needed are the ones defined on the `TerrainDataNotificationBus` and the `TerrainDataRequestBus`.
+However, if your goal as a developer is simply to _use_ the terrain system, the only methods that you need are the ones defined on the `TerrainDataNotificationBus` and the `TerrainDataRequestBus`.

 ## `TerrainDataNotificationBus`

-The `TerrainDataNotificationBus` provides notifications when the terrain system is first activated, when it is deactivated, and every time a piece of terrain data is changed.
-Any system that is keeping some form of synchronized state with the terrain system, such as physics, rendering, or navigation, will need to listen to this EBus to udpate its synchronized state on every notification.
+The `TerrainDataNotificationBus` provides notifications when the terrain system first activates, when it deactivates, and every time a piece of terrain data changes.
+Any system that keeps some form of synchronized state with the terrain system, such as physics, rendering, or navigation, needs to listen to this EBus to update its synchronized state on every notification.

 There are several requirements that this imposes.

-1. The terrain system can get activated and deactivated at any time, so you should explicitly handle and test these cases.
-The easiest way to test it is to enable and disable the **Terrain World** level component.
+1. The terrain system can be activated and deactivated at any time, so you should explicitly handle and test these cases.
+The simplest way to test it is to enable and disable the **Terrain World** level component.

 2. Your system must always remain reactive to data changes.
 There is no singular concept of "terrain has finished loading", because all of the data is decomposed into separate pieces that can load at separate times, and the data can dynamically stream in and out at any time.
 If your system needs a well-defined "done" point, you will need to explicitly define and track this state yourself based on the requirements of your specific product.